ivosl/Preserve-reServe/README.md

 # reServe

-reServe is full stack web software that connects grocery and pantry.
-It is simple access to the grocery and pantry to log their unused or donatable items to pantry.
-Pantry is allowed to reserve those item for their needs.
+reServe is a full stack web software that connects grocery and pantry (foodbanks, shelters, charitable organizations).
+It is simple access to the grocery to log their unused or donatable items to pantry.
+Pantry can reserve those item for their needs.

 ## Getting Started